-Credit risk refers to risk that a counterparty will default on its contractual obligations to repay amounts owing to Company resulting in a loss to the Company.
-The Company's exposure to credit risk arises primarily from bank balances.
-The Company transacts only with recognised and creditworthy counterparties.
-The Company place the cash deposits with reputable banks and financial institutions with high credit ratings assigned by international credit rating agencies.
+Credit risk refers to the risk that a counterparty will default on its contractual obligations to repay amounts owing to the company resulting in a loss to the company.
+The company's exposure to credit risk arises through its bank balances.